ujjval/fodder-for-the-curious/README.md

 [Aeon](http://aeon.co/magazine/) - profound and provocative articles to read ranging from philosophy, science to culture
 [The birth of an idea](http://birthofidea.ist.utl.pt/#home)
 [Nautilus](http://nautil.us/) - about science and its endless connections with our lives
+[Histography](http://histography.io/) - “Histography" is interactive timeline that spans across 14 billion years of history, from the Big Bang to 2015.
+Events are drawn from Wikipedia.

 #### YouTube Channels
 [Vsauce](https://www.youtube.com/user/Vsauce) by Michael Stevens